MostAwesomeDude/construct/docs/advanced.rst

 Integers and floats
 ===================

 Basic computer science 101.
-All integers follow Int{8,16,24,32,64}{u,s}{b,l,n} and floats follow Float{32,64}{b,l} a naming pattern.
+All integers follow the Int{8,16,24,32,64}{u,s}{b,l,n} and floats follow the Float{32,64}{b,l} naming patterns.
 Endianness can be either big-endian, little-endian or native.
 Integers can be signed or unsigned (non-negative only).
 Floats do not have a unsigned type.

 >>> Int64sl.build(500)
 b'\xf4\x01\x00\x00\x00\x00\x00\x00'
 >>> Int64sl.build(-23)
 b'\xe9\xff\xff\xff\xff\xff\xff\xff'

-Few fields have aliases, Byte among integers and Single/Double among floats.
+Few fields have aliases, Byte among integers and Single among floats.

 ::